How I Became an Artist

 * * *

-I've been doing some reading about James McNeill Whistler lately, a painter I much admire for his work, but I was
+I've been doing some reading about James Ceil Whistler lately, a painter I much admire for his work, but I was unaware

 implemented modern ideas of gallery hanging.
 He decreed no more than double hanging of paintings and generous